cm-kabin-yang/lumiture-prototype/README.md

-# prototype
+# Lumiture Prototypes
-Central repository for LumiTure’s iterative prototypes, documenting the full design evolution and ideation process for all upcoming features.
+Design Ideation & Prototypes Archive
+This repository is the centralized hub for all feature ideation at LumiTure.
+It contains a collection of iterative prototypes documenting the design process from initial concepts to technical validation.